radrow/ddtrace/EVALUATION.md

 ```

 **Note:** the command above may take about one hour to finish (tested on Fedora
-42 running on 11th Gen Intel Core i7-1185G7 with 32GB of RAM).
+42 running on 11th Gen Intel Core i7-1185G7 with **32GB of RAM**).
 For a less
-accurate, yet much faster results (about 7 minutes) run the following instead:
+resource-intensive variant, run the command below instead (this one takes about
+10 minutes on the same machine).
+Note that we used the command above to obtain
+our results, thus the outputs of the following command might be less similar to
+the figures in the paper.

 ```bash
 docker run --rm -v "$(pwd)/output:/app/output" ddmon ./bench.sh medium